Forgotten treasures in the HST/FOC UV imaging polarimetric archives of active galactic nuclei. II. Mrk 463E: Discussion

 \section{Discussion}

-\subsection{A gas streamer connecting Mrk~463E and Mrk~463W?}
+\subsection{A streamer connecting Mrk~463E and Mrk~463W?}

-Thanks to the sharp contrast of the total flux of the HST/FOC UV map against the diffuse background, we observed an elongated faint source extending from the northern wind of Mrk~463E towards the South-West, in the general direction of Mrk~463W (see Fig.~\ref{Fig:MRK463E_FOC_I}).
-This stream has an IR counterpart in the WFPC2 observation, slightly less contrasted than in the FOC map.
-This IR/UV comparison allows us to confirm that the stream has a pronounced curvature that connects to the base of the northern wind of Mrk~463E (see Fig.~\ref{Fig:MRK463E_WFPC2}).
+Thanks to the sharp contrast of the total intensity of the HST/FOC NUV map against the diffuse background, we observed an elongated faint source extending from the northern wind of Mrk~463E towards the South-West, in the general direction of Mrk~463W (see Fig.~\ref{Fig:MRK463E_FOC_I}).
+This stream has an NIR counterpart in the WFPC2 observation, slightly less contrasted than in the FOC map.
+This NIR/NUV comparison allows us to confirm that the stream has a pronounced curvature that connects to the base of the northern wind of Mrk~463E (see Fig.~\ref{Fig:MRK463E_WFPC2}).
 For this reason, one might think that it is a stream of gas and dust linked to the past encounter between Mrk~463E and Mrk~463W, rather than a filament related to the AGN winds.

 In order to analyze this structure more closely, we integrated the polarization of such stream on the HST/FOC image using a simulated slit of $0.35'' \times 1.15''$ at a $67^\circ$ angle, so that it gets a maximum of flux from the stream itself and as little pollution as possible from the AGN wind and the background.
-The polarization, reported in Sect.~\ref{RegionAnalysis} and Tab.~\ref{Tab:knots_pola}, hints for an electric vector polarization angle of $\Psi^6 \sim 133^\circ$.
+The polarization detected at 89\% confidence level, reported in Sect.~\ref{RegionAnalysis} and Tab.~\ref{Tab:knots_pola}, hints for an electric vector polarization angle of $\Psi^6 \sim 133^\circ$.
 Such polarization angle is inconsistent with the hypothesis that the AGN nuclei (either Mrk~463E or Mrk~463W) are the primary sources of radiation scattering onto the stream.
 For example, for a scattering target located at the center of our extraction region, the line orthogonal to the direction towards the hidden nucleus of Mrk~463E would correspond to a polarization angle of $41^\circ$.